-UBCO Recreation offers a wide range of fitness classes, both online and in person, in an open and welcoming environment to all levels and abilities.
+UBCO Recreation offers a wide range of fitness classes in an open and welcoming environment to all levels and abilities.
 In person classes are held in the lower level of the Hangar Fitness Centre in one of the three functional studio spaces or in the Gymnasium.

 group fitness schedule

-Make sure to follow @ubco_recreation on Instagram for more tips on how to stay active in your own space.
+Follow @ubco_recreation on Instagram for more tips on how to stay active in your own space and to stay informed on new events!

 Power Yoga takes its inspiration from ashtanga—a more intense, fast-paced style of yoga.
 It was developed as an attempt to make ashtanga yoga more accessible to Western students.
 It is sometimes referred to as “gym yoga” because it was designed to be intense enough to be attractive for Western athletes and gym-goers.
 Like vinyasa, power yoga is not a set series of poses which gives the instructor the ability to make each class a bit different which, we hope, will keep you coming back for more.